Traditional Dress in Dubai

 The Arab national dress is a symbol of pride and identity that has been designed with the dual intent of providing comfort and adhering to religious beliefs.
-Men wear an ankle-length, loose-fitting garment made of white cotton, known as a kandora or dishdasha.
+In Dubai, men wear an ankle-length, loose-fitting garment made of white cotton, known as a kandora or dishdasha.
 A ghutra covers the head and is held in place by the agal, a black cord.
-Women wear an abaya―a long, black flowing light coat over their clothing.
+Traditionally, women in Dubai wear an abaya―a long, black flowing light coat over their clothing.
 This is worn over their western clothes or a traditional long-sleeved full-length dress known as a jalabeya.
 A black scarf called a shayla is draped over the head.